World Expo 2025 Guide: See the Future in Osaka

 Osaka-Kansai World Expo 2025

-Where in Osaka is Expo 2025 being held?
+Where in Osaka was Expo 2025 held?

 osaka expo 2025 wood pavilion